zcrayman/tut-rest/1/README.md

 * **PaymentStatus**.
 Current status of a Payment that a customer wants to make for a given Order.

-This tutorial focuses on the Order domain classes, which can be acted upon by a number of events under the com.yummynoodlebar/events/orders package as shown on the following diagram:
+This tutorial focuses on the Order domain classes, which can be acted upon by a number of events under the com.yummynoodlebar.events.orders package as shown on the following diagram:

 ![Life Preserver showing Orders Sub-Domain in Events Domain](../images/life-preserver-event-domain-focus-with-orders.png)